Counsel - Join our Nunavut and Yukon Regional Offices!

 Please provide the following information when registering:

-• The session that you will be attending.
+• The session that you are registering for.

 • The email address where the MSTeams invitation can be sent to.